-- HPAI virus is generally under-detected and under-reported in wild birds in Europe, as only a fraction of the birds that die of HPAI are found, and only a fraction of those birds are tested. - The previously observed detections of HPAI A(H5N1) virus in gull species continued with black-headed gulls being most heavily affected and mortality events occurring in Czechia, Germany, Poland, Sweden, Italy and the United Kingdom; this trend is concerning, as the European black-headed gull population has already been declining in recent years. - If HPAI A(H5N1) virus is still present in black-headed gull colonies around the time of fledging, and follows the same epidemiological pattern as LPAI A(H13 and H16) viruses (Verhagen et al., 2014), a sharp increase in HPAI A(H5N1) virus prevalence, and associated morbidity and mortality, may be expected in first-year black-headed gulls in the second half of the breeding season, approximately in July-August when they start dispersing from their breeding colonies. - The ongoing and Europe-wide HPAI A(H5N1) virus epidemic in black-headed gulls poses a risk to other seabird species, some of which share colony breeding sites with black-headed gulls, and to marine mammals.
+- As only a fraction of the wild birds that die of HPAI virus infections are found, and only a fraction of those birds are tested, the number of HPAI virus detections in Europe and worldwide is un underestimation of the real magnitude of the phenomenon in these bird populations. - The previously observed detections of HPAI A(H5N1) virus in gull species continued with black-headed gulls being most heavily affected and mortality events occurring in Czechia, Germany, Poland, Sweden, Italy and the United Kingdom; this trend is concerning, as the European black-headed gull population has already been declining in recent years. - If HPAI A(H5N1) virus is still present in black-headed gull colonies around the time of fledging, and follows the same epidemiological pattern as LPAI A(H13 and H16) viruses (Verhagen et al., 2014), a sharp increase in HPAI A(H5N1) virus prevalence, and associated morbidity and mortality, may be expected in first-year black-headed gulls in the second half of the breeding season, approximately in July-August when they start dispersing from their breeding colonies. - The ongoing and Europe-wide HPAI A(H5N1) virus epidemic in black-headed gulls poses a risk to other seabird species, some of which share colony breeding sites with black-headed gulls, and to marine mammals.
 This also involves the risk of HPAI virus spreading within seabird colonies. - Given the number of HPAI virus detection in peregrine falcon, which are an underestimate of the actual number of peregrine falcons that died from HPAI, and their relatively small population in Europe, specific investigation is warranted into the potential impact of mortality from HPAI A(H5N1) virus infection on the peregrine falcon population. - Of concern is that 37% of wild birds in which HPAI virus detections were reported, were not identified at the species level.
-Lack of knowledge of the wild bird species involved in the HPAI virus detections severely limits the ability to understand the epidemiology of the virus in wild bird populations and risk assessment associated with the introduction of HPAI viruses into poultry from wild birds. - Since December 2022, available genetic data indicate a rapid increase and geographic expansion of the BB genotype (H5N1-A/Herring_gull/France/22P015977/2022-like) in wild birds, mainly associated with infections in black-headed gulls.
+Lack of knowledge of the wild bird species involved in the HPAI virus detections severely limits the ability to understand the epidemiology of the virus in wild bird populations and to assessment the risk associated with the introduction of HPAI viruses into poultry from wild birds. - Since December 2022, available genetic data indicate a rapid increase and geographic expansion of the BB genotype (H5N1-A/Herring_gull/France/22P015977/2022-like) in wild birds, mainly associated with infections in black-headed gulls.
 The spring migration of this species has caused a recent eastward geographic spread of this genotype, which, to date, has been identified in 11 European countries. - The A(H5N1) viruses currently circulating in Europe retain a preferential binding for avian-like receptors; however, several mutations associated with increased zoonotic potential have been detected.
 Their effects on the biological characteristics of the viruses need to be further investigated. - Very limited information is available on the distribution of LPAI viruses, e.g. A(H3N8) in Europe, as there is no requirement per legislation to diagnose and report avian influenza viruses other than A(H5/H7) viruses. - The risk for incursion of HPAI virus into poultry farms in the coming months is difficult to predict.
 On the one hand, environmental virus contamination may be expected to decrease due to higher ambient temperatures and more hours of sunlight.
 On the other hand, the ongoing and Europe-wide HPAI A(H5N1) virus epidemic in black-headed gulls, many of which breed inland, may increase the risk, especially in July-August, when first-year black-headed gulls disperse from the breeding colonies.